Hilde Osland Gets Cozy In Lacy Bralette & Knit Cardigan While Lounging On The Couch

 The post received more than 36,000 likes and nearly 550 comments in just a few hours, proving to be a hit with her followers.
 Many people showered Hilde with praise in the comments section.

-“Wow such a beautiful young lady,” one fan said with a heart-eye emoji.
+“Wow such a beautiful young lady,” one fan said with a heart eyes emoji.

 “Sooo beautiful with an amazing smile,” another user added.